projectara/greybus-spec/source/bridged_phy.rst

 .. _i2s-role-bits:

-Greybus I2S Role Bits
+Greybus I2S Role Bit Masks
-"""""""""""""""""""""
+""""""""""""""""""""""""""

-This table defines the bit fields which specify the set of supported I2S clock roles.
+This table defines the bit masks which specify the set of supported I2S clock roles.
 See :ref:`i2s-low-level-attributes` for further details.